ACTEMRA Recommended Dosing Regimen for PJIA

 ACTEMRA SC Administration

-Patients using ACTEMRA for subcutaneous administration should be instructed to inject the full amount in the syringe (0.9 mL), which provides 162 mg of ACTEMRA, according to the directions provided in the Instructions for Use.
+Patients using ACTEMRA for subcutaneous administration should be instructed to inject the full amount in the prefilled syringe (0.9 mL) or the full amount in the ACTPen autoinjector (0.9 mL), which provide 162 mg of ACTEMRA, according to the directions provided in the Instructions for Use.

 When transitioning from ACTEMRA intravenous therapy to SC administration, administer the first SC dose when the next scheduled IV dose would have been given under the supervision of a qualified healthcare professional.

-PJIA patients may self-inject ACTEMRA if both the healthcare provider and the parent/legal guardian determines it appropriate.
+PJIA patients may self-inject with ACTEMRA if both the healthcare provider and the parent/legal guardian determines it appropriate.
+Caregivers may inject pediatric patients with either the prefilled syringe or the ACTPen autoinjector.

 Additional Guidance for ACTEMRA Administration